 - RA Type Flux – These are Rosin Activated Flux.
 These are very active flux and are used at places that have too much oxidation.

 Some of the fluxes available are water-soluble.
 They get dissolved in water with no pollution.
 Also there are No-Clean Flux which require no cleaning after the soldering process.

-Solder is the life and blood of any PCB.
-The quality of solder used during soldering and PCB assembly decides the life and performance of any electronic machine, equipment, appliance or gadget.
+Solder is the life and blood of any PCB Assembly.
+The quality of solder used during soldering and PCB assembly decides the life and performance of any electronic machine, equipment, appliance, mobile phone or gadget.

-Because lead is harmful to the environment and human beings, the European Union took the initiative to ban lead from electronics.
+Because lead is harmful to the environment and human beings, the European Union imposed RoHS (Restriction of Hazardious Substances) and took the initiative to ban lead and other harmful substances from electronics.
 It has been decided to get rid of lead from solder and electronic components.
+Hence, more and more electronic companies in the world are shifting to RoHS.
 This has given rise to another form of solder called lead-free solder.
-This solder is called-free because there is no lead in it.
+This solder is called lead-free because there is no lead in it.
 Lead-free solder alloys melt around 250°C (482°F), depending on their composition.
 Most common lead-free alloy is tin / silver / copper in the ratio Sn96.5/Ag3.0/Cu0.5 (SAC).
 Lead-Free solder is also called “No-Lead” Solder.